toruta39/blender-datablock-translator/README.md

 It can be useful for cases like:

-* Export blender data into some format that don't support asian characters.
+* Export blender data into some format that doesn't support asian characters.
 * Make datablock names visible even when **International Fonts** setting is switched off.

 ## Installation